Julian Doyle (politician)

 Julian John Doyle (26 July 1935 – 16 September 2007) was an Australian lawyer, politician and civil servant.
 He served as a member of the Victorian Legislative Assembly for the seat of Gisborne from 1967 to 1971.

 Early life

 Doyle was born in East Melbourne, Victoria, the son of Victor and Phyllis Doyle.

 Doyle went to school at Xavier College in Melbourne, and graduated in law at the University of Melbourne.

 Politics

 Doyle joined the Liberal Party in 1958, and became president of the South Yarra Branch.
 He was a Councillor for the City of Prahran from 1965 to 1967 and was a member of the Victorian Legislative Assembly from 1967 to 1971, representing the seat of Gisborne.

+Doyle resigned in September 1971, frustrated by the constraints put on him by his leader Henry Bolte.
+Chief amongst these was Bolte's refusal to release the Victorian Liberal Party Poverty Report, based on an inquiry Doyle chaired, and which was described in January 1971 as having been 'firmly suppressed by Sir Henry since the day it was presented to him in 1969.'
+The relationship between Doyle and Bolte became even more strained when Prime Minister John Gorton asked to see a copy of the suppressed report.
+It was said at the time that 'In Victorian State Liberal circles, people who praise John Gorton and embarrass Sir Henry Bolte have a limited political future.'

-Tom Reynolds, his successor in the seat of Gisborne, described the challenge of following in the footsteps of Doyle, in that he was an "illustrious man" with the "obvious talents" of "height, good looks, a law degree, [and] being able to sing or to play the bass fiddle".
+Tom Reynolds, Doyle's successor in the seat of Gisborne, described the challenge of following in the footsteps of Doyle, in that he was an "illustrious man" with the "obvious talents" of "height, good looks, a law degree, [and] being able to sing or to play the bass fiddle".